-On 22nd March 1878 a meeting of the Police Committee took place at Usk, those present were as follows – Mr S. R. Bosenquet Esq (Chairman); Mr A. D. Berrington Esq; Mr J. C. Hill Esq; Mr C. J. Parkes Esq; Mr Basil Jayne Esq and Mr John James Esq: The Committee gave the go ahead for the Station at Abertillery and accepted the tender of Messrs D. J. and D. Davies of Cardiff at a cost of £1,180.
-The Population of Abertillery at this time was 6,000.
+On 22nd March 1878 a meeting of the County Police Committee took place at Usk, those present were as follows – Mr S. R. Bosenquet Esq (Chairman); Mr A. D. Berrington Esq; Mr J. C. Hill Esq; Mr C. J. Parkes Esq; Mr Basil Jayne Esq and Mr John James Esq: The committee gave the go ahead for the new station at Abertillery and accepted the tender of Messrs D. J. and D. Davies of Cardiff at a cost of £1,180.
+The population of Abertillery at this time was 6,000.

 In April 1898 the Monmouthshire Standing Joint Committee at Newport decided to connect the Police Station at Abertillery to the Telephone Exchange.

-On Wednesday 7th August 1895 at a meeting of the Monmouthshire County Council a letter was read from Mr Samuel Nathan Jones (Abertillery) to inspect the old Powell’s Tillery Reading Rooms, near the Police Station in view of the proposal to purchase the building to use as a Court House.
-Later the Powell Co built the new Powell’s Institute and sold their old Reading Rooms for £1,000 and the construction of the Court House next to the Police Station went ahead.
+On Wednesday 7th August 1895 at a meeting of the Monmouthshire County Council a letter was read from Mr Samuel Nathan Jones of Abertillery, to inspect the old Powell’s Tillery Reading Rooms, left abandoned near the Abertillery Police Station on Tillery Street, in view of the proposal to purchase the building to use as a court house.
+Later the Powell’s Steam Coal Company built the new Powell’s Tillery Institute and sold their old Reading Rooms for £1,000 and the construction of a court house next to the police station went ahead.

 On Friday January 1899 the Abertillery Court House was completed.
-The work was carried out by Mr W. Smith (Builder) under the supervision of Mr W. Tanner (County Surveyor) and was officially opened by Mr Samuel Nathan Jones, the other Magistrates in attendance were as follows – Mr Colonel G. W. Wilkinson (Risca); Mr E. J. Williams; Mr Titus Phillips; Mr T. P. White; Mr J. Wallace; Mr Evan Phillips; Mr John Dakers; Mr J. Phillips and Mr W. Steadman: The following officials were also present – Mr E. H. Davies (Clerk); Mr Fowler (Deputy Clerk, Tredegar and Acting Superintendent Porter); Mr L. E. Webb (Solicitor) and Mr John Davies (School Attendance Officer):
+The work was carried out by Contractor Mr W. Smith under the supervision of County Surveyor Mr W. Tanner and was officially opened by Mr Samuel Nathan Jones, the other magistrates in attendance were as follows – Mr Colonel G. W. Wilkinson (Risca); Mr E. J. Williams; Mr Titus Phillips; Mr T. P. White; Mr J. Wallace; Mr Evan Phillips; Mr John Dakers; Mr J. Phillips and Mr W. Steadman: The following officials were also present – Mr E. H. Davies (Clerk); Mr Fowler (Deputy Clerk, Tredegar and Acting Superintendent Porter); Mr L. E. Webb (Solicitor) and Mr John Davies (School Attendance Officer):

-At the turn of the century the Tillery Street Police Station was getting too small for purpose, with the growing population a new much larger station was needed.
-In October 1901 Tenders were invited for the building of a new station and court house to be erected on Somerset Street, in Abertillery.
+At the turn of the century the Abertillery Police Station on Tillery Street was getting too small for purpose, with the growing population a new much larger station and integrated court house was needed.
+In October 1901 tenders were invited for the building of a new station and court house to be erected on Somerset Street, in Abertillery.

-On Wednesday 9th October 1901 at a meeting of the Monmouthshire Standing Joint Committee the Tender of Messrs D. W. Richards at a cost of £4,400 was accepted for the construction of the new Police Station and Court House.
+On Wednesday 9th October 1901 at a meeting of the Monmouthshire Standing Joint Committee the tender of Messrs D. W. Richards at a cost of £4,400 was accepted for the construction of the new Abertillery Police Station and Court House.

-On Tuesday 27th May 1902 Mr Bosenquet (Chief Constable of Monmouthshire) came to Abertillery, he inspected the station and all the book work.
-He stated that there were 3 Sergeants and 19 Constables based at the Tillery Street Police Station.
-The Population of Abertillery at this time was 21,955.
+On Tuesday 27th May 1902 Mr Bosenquet (Chief Constable of Monmouthshire) came to Abertillery, he inspected the old station and all the book work.
+He stated that there were 3 sergeants and 19 constables based at the Tillery Street Police Station.
+The population of Abertillery at this time had risen to 21,955.

 The New Station.

-On Wednesday 18th February 1903 the new Abertillery Police Station (as seen in the featured image above) and Courts were opened.
-The selection of the site was not an easy one, the preferred site had already been let (I don’t know where this was?) so the site between Cwm Street and Queen Street was chosen and the ground secured for a Head Quarters Station and a Court House.
+On Wednesday 18th February 1903 the new Abertillery Police Station (as seen in the featured image above) and Abertillery Court House were opened.
+The selection of the site was not an easy one, the preferred site had already been let (though I don’t know where this was?) so the site between Cwm Street and Queen Street was chosen and the ground secured for a Headquarters Station and a Court House.
 The contract of Messrs D. W. Richards of Newport was carried out in a satisfactory manner and the final cost was £5,000.
 The site was on a hill in an awkward position fronting two streets parallel to one another.
 The frontage to Cwm Street was 90 feet and to Queen Street being 120 feet.
-The depth between the streets was 150 feet and the rise from Cwm Street to Queen Street being 36 feet.
+The depth between the streets was 150 feet and the rise from Cwm Street to Queen Street being 36′ feet.

-Because of the difficulties the station was built in two blocks, that fronting the Cwm Street consisting the Police Station, entrance, charge office 3 cells, Constables day room and offices with accommodation for ten single Constables, a Superintendents office, married Sergeants quarters, consisting of a parlour, living room, scullery etc and three bedrooms.
+As of these difficulties, the station was built in two blocks, that fronting the Cwm Street consisting the police station, entrance, charge office 3 cells, constables day room and offices with accommodation for ten single constables, a superintendents office, married sergeants quarters, consisting of a parlour, living room, scullery etc and three bedrooms.
 The quarters in each instance were private connected inside by doors having separate entrances.

-The actual buildings were built of 16″ inch hollow brickwork, the Red face bricks used being from the Star Brick Works (Risca) and the Buff face bricks were from the Ebbw Vale Works.
+The actual buildings were built of 16″ inch hollow brickwork, the red face bricks used being from the Star Brick Works at Risca and the buff face bricks were from the Ebbw Vale Works.
 The cells were constructed in double thickness in accordance with Home Office regulations.
 The buildings were heated by hot water, the heating contract being carried out by Mr Perman of Newport.
 The buildings were designed by Mr William Tanner F.S.I.
 County Surveyor and erected under his supervision.

-There was no formal opening but previous to commencing the business of the courts the Magistrates inspected the building and expressed themselves as being thoroughly satisfied with what had been provided.
-Mr J. Green of Blackwood was the Presiding Magistrate (Chairman).
-The other Magistrates on the bench were as follows – Mr S. N. Jones; Mr E. J. Williams; Mr T. B. White; Mr T. Phillips; Mr W. Stewart; Mr T. Vatchell; Mr J. Richards; Mr G. Padfield and Mr J. Davies:
+There was no formal opening but previous to commencing the business of the courts the magistrates inspected the building and expressed themselves as being thoroughly satisfied with what had been provided.
+Presiding Magistrate Mr J. Green of Blackwood was the chairman.
+The other magistrates on the bench were as follows – Mr Samuel Nathan Jones; Mr E. J. Williams; Mr T. B. White; Mr T. Phillips; Mr W. Stewart; Mr T. Vatchell; Mr J. Richards; Mr G. Padfield and Mr J. Davies:

-From about 2010 the main Police Station at Somerset Street was used on a part time basis, it is now closed and was later sold in about 2017.
+From about 2010 the Abertillery Police Station at Somerset Street was used on a part time basis, it is now closed and was later sold in about 2017.